zhujingcheng/kxmovie/README.md

 kxmovie
 =======

-iOS kxmovie.display two playview at one time
+iOS kxmovie.display two playview at the same time